RyanT5/yl-training/content/post/disclaimers.md

 We would also like to state our thanks to the following organisations who have supported us in providing information which contributed towards the Young Leaders Website:

 - Scouts UK (Gilwell, UK) - Prepare to Lead, Branding & Content
-- 62nd Belfast Duke of Edinburgh Centre (Affiliated to Scouts NI)
+- Belfast County Duke of Edinburgh Centre (Affiliated to Scouts NI)

 ### Copyright Disclaimer - Module Videos